MaciejPyra/programming-portfolio-website/README.md

-# Programming Portfolio Website -> visit website via [Portfolio link](https://maciejpyra.github.io/programming-portfolio-website/).
+# Programming Portfolio Website -> visit via [Portfolio link](https://maciejpyra.github.io/programming-portfolio-website/).

 The aim of the project was to develop programming portfolio webstite to showcase the most significant personal projects in a nice form without a need to visit Github.
 Website is hosted directly from this GitHub repository using GitHub pages.
 This service converts repo files and folders into a full-fledged internet website which can be accessed via a standard URL link.